 This can only be determined with a contact lens exam.
-Contact lenses can be used to treat a wide variety of ocular disease and conditions, so there’s good reason to believe that contact lenses may help you, but we can’t be sure until a thorough examination has been done.
+Contacts can be used to treat a wide variety of ocular disease and conditions, so there’s good reason to believe that they may help you, but we can’t be sure until a thorough examination has been done.

 What type of contacts are right for me?

 The answer to this question will depend on a few things.
 First, it depends on your prescription.
 If your contact lenses are only available in certain styles, you’ll have to choose from those.
 Also, it depends on your preferences.
 You may have the choice between types of lenses, meaning you’ll have to decide based on comfort, price and other factors.
 However, it’s impossible to tell what type of lenses you’ll need until you come in for a contact lens exam.

 What are the benefits of contacts over glasses?

 This depends on the type of lens that you purchase.
 Some types of lenses can be worn overnight without a problem while others must be removed before sleeping or else the patient may experience discomfort or pain from an eye injury.

 Are contact lens and eyeglass prescriptions the same?